 Course participants' level of proficiency is determined by foreign language testers certified by CFSL.

-CFSA provides information on learning opportunities within and outside DFAIT, advises managers and employees on the development of organizational and individual learning plans as well as on the interpretation of learning policies and guidelines.
+CFSE provides information on learning opportunities within and outside DFATD, advises managers and employees on the development of organizational and individual learning plans as well as on the interpretation of learning policies and guidelines.
 The Centre also coordinates the Required Training offered by the Canada School of Public Service and develops learning roadmaps for various employees groups.
 To expand the CFSI ever growing curriculum of online courses and better serve clients, the Centre manages the design of online courses and products as well as course evaluation instruments.